Duties and Responsibilities

 Use desktop processing skills to produce complex texts, reports, presentations, charts, figures, graphs, etc., according to World Bank format and distribution.

-Collect and input data provided by Task Team Leaders (TTLs) into... the central database, including processing new project status reports.
+Collect and input data provided by Task Team Leaders (TTLs) into the central database, including processing new project status reports.

-Keep abreast of the Organization’s directives and ensure effective processing of all project documents.
+Keep abreast of the Organization’s directives and ensure... effective processing of all project documents.

-Draft correspondence (standard letters, memos, faxes, etc.) conforming to the Organization’s regional standards, using proper grammar, punctuation and style and proofread materials;
+Draft correspondence (standard letters, memos, etc.) conforming to the Organization’s regional standards, using proper grammar, punctuation and style and proofread materials;

 Draft minutes of meetings and provide assistance in editing large documents.